wp-plugins/wp-app-studio/readme.txt

 WP App Studio allows you to build advanced sites in the form of WordPress plugins without writing a single line of PHP code.

 WP App Studio Plugin is the tool you use to design your plugin and send it for code generation.
 Create your own plugin and move on.

+<strong>What separates WP App Studio from others</strong>

+* WPAS creates custom plugins that do not have any dependencies to any other plugins, frameworks, can work stand-alone or extend each other
+* WPAS supports both HTML elements and advanced components from well-known open source libraries and frameworks (jQuery UI, Bootstrap etc.)
+* There is a complete separation of PHP code and its design which makes WPAS plugins code agnostic
+* You can purchase plugin designs and create something new or modify them to make your own
+* All WPAS plugins are upgradable like any other WordPress plugin from Plugins page
+* WPAS is very cost-effective.
+Compare it to custom site or plugin development in terms of resources used and time to market
+* WPAS generated code is compliant with WordPress coding standards, well tested by thousands of users, and continuously improved

 = WPAS Terms =
 WP App Studio uses following terminology to describe design concepts: